 Oh France, you naturist paradise!
 It almost feels like we should start a separate blog, just about naturism in France alone.
 Even then we would probably not be able to explore everything the country has to offer for the naked traveler.
 During this summer we decided to travel through the southern regions of France and search for the best naturist vacation destinations.
-Because we found so many places to talk about, we decided to split our experiences in two blog posts.
+Because we found so many places to talk about, we decided to split our experiences into two blog posts.

 Some time ago you could already read about the naturist spots we found in the south-western part of the country, in our Nude French Road Trip Part 1.
 Today we’re going to tell you about our travels in the south-east part of the country.
-On this road trip we’ll take you to the Provence and east Occitanie.
-We’ll tell you about beautiful family naturist campings and about getting naked in pure nature.
+On this road trip, we’ll take you to the Provence and east Occitanie.
+We’ll tell you about the beautiful family naturist campings and about getting naked in pure nature.
 And we’ll show you that naturism in France is more than only camping.
 As a cherry on the cake, we take you to Europe’s largest naturist domain.
 And we’re sure that you’ll be surprised.

 Welcome back to France!

 Why going on a nude vacation in the south-east of France?

 France is a pretty large country (to European standards) and the regions differ a lot from each other.
 Only one thing is sure, wherever you go in France, you will find nice places to get naked.
 The specific region through which we’re going to take you on a road trip today is often considered the most famous in the country.
 We take you to the beautiful Provence, known for its hills and rivers, for its historical cities and endless lavender fields.
 And you’re going to explore a part of the Côte d’Azur, the French Riviera.
 The part of the French coast famous for jet set holidays and topless sunbathing.